SVG-access-W3CG/use-case-examples/README.md

 We are tracking this through the [W3C SVG wiki](https://www.w3.org/wiki/SVG_Accessibility)

-So far a couple of images have been worked up to the point where we would really like issues filed:
+So far a handful of images have been worked up to the point where we would really like <a href="http://github.com/SVG-access-W3CG/use-case-examples/issues">issues filed</a>:

 <dl>
  <dt>composed-tree</dt>